matiasvallejosdev/desafio-planeta-rest-api/docs/README.md

 _Diagram developed in `diagrams.net` to represent the entity-relation model_

 > Note: Database is developed for a video game.
-It will be divided following the game design and the requerimientos for the project [climate challenge](https://github.com/matiasvallejosdev/planet-challenge-game) game.
+It will be divided after the game design, and the requerimients for the project [climate challenge](https://github.com/matiasvallejosdev/planet-challenge-game) game.
 Otherwise, it can be used for other purposes.

 # Getting Started

 [`https://desafioplaneta.com/api/`](https://desafioplaneta.com/api/)

-## Step 1 — Obtaining an API Key
+## Step 1 — Get an API Key

 The API credentials were stored inside each instance of the game and will be created only by a game.

-> Only client games can obtain API key.
+> Only client games can get API key.

 1. Use postman to get your `API_KEY` authentication token.